 I find that it is harder to play ‘ukulele standing up than sitting down.
-With practice it gets easier, but some things are still close to impossible to play well without a strap.
+Most people do.
+With practice it gets easier, but some things are still close to impossible to play well without an ‘ukulele strap.
 By removing the need to support your ‘ukulele with your hands it is much easier to focus on playing with proper technique and efficiency.

 Haters will say “that’s not traditional.”
-Say what you will, if it helps you play better, go for it.
+Of course, it isn’t.
+But say what you will, if it helps you play better – go for it.

 Here are your main options when it comes to ‘ukulele straps:

 The two above styles need strap buttons of some sort to hold to the strap.
-If you have some handy skills and are willing to take a drill to your ‘ukulele you should be able to install them yourself.
-A quick Google search should pull up plenty of instructions.
+If you have some handy skills and are willing to take a drill to into your ‘ukulele, you should be able to install them yourself.
+A quick Google search will pull up plenty of instructions.
 Just be sure to drill a pilot hole so you don’t crack the wood when you put the screw in.

 This type of strap goes around your neck in a loop and wraps under the ‘ukulele to hook into the sound hole.
-I tried one of these made by Flea Market music and liked the idea, but it kept twisting.
-The cool thing about this style is that it doesn’t require a button or cause stress on the neck.
-Jake Shimabukuro has been using one of these recently.
+It doesn’t require a strap button or cause stress on the neck and is completely removable when you don’t want to use it.